265: The CFG Language

 The following entries describe the primitive CFG terms.
 Simple labels do not occupy the same namespace as keywords and all kind of variables.
 That is, within the same scope, an identifier can be bound as a simple label and as a variable or keyword, and local bindings of either kind do not shadow other bindings of the other kind.

-It is a syntax violation if a do CFG term may potentially be called within a non-empty pending set.
+There must be at least one target.
+Each target must be an identifier, and the targets must be pairwise distinct.
+It is a syntax violation if a branch CFG term may potentially be called within a non-empty pending set.

-The do CFG term defines a loop variable for each variable in the formals.
+The branch CFG term defines a CFG variable on forward flow for each variable in the formals.

-When the do CFG term is called with a CFG state, the environment of the surrounding cfg expression is extended by the visible loop variable bindings.
-The procedure expression is then evaluated in this extended environment to yield a procedure value.
-This procedure is then tail-called with as many procedure arguments as there are cfg terms.
-The procedure should call one of the arguments exactly once and the call should be a tail call.
-In the continuation of this tail call, the CFG state is then extended by binding the loop variables associated with the formals to the arguments of the call, and the corresponding cfg term is then tail-called with the extended CFG state and the resulting CFG state is returned.
+When the branch CFG term is called with a CFG state, the environment of the surrounding cfg expression is extended by the visible CFG-variable bindings.
+The expression is then evaluated in tail context in this extended environment.
+Exactly one target must be called, and the call must be a tail call; the implementation is not required to detect a violation of this requirement.
+When a target is called, the CFG state is extended by binding the CFG variables associated with the formals to the arguments of the call, and the corresponding cfg term is then tail-called with the extended CFG state.
+The new bindings remain in the CFG state during forward flow and on the subsequent backward path until the corresponding CFG term returns, at which point they are removed from the state.
+The resulting CFG state is then returned.

-The do CFG term potentially calls each cfg term, which is relevant for the definition of scope.
+The branch CFG term potentially calls each cfg term, which is relevant for the definition of scope.

-It is a syntax violation if a halt CFG term may potentially be called with a non-empty pending set.
+It is a syntax violation if a return-values CFG term may potentially be called with a non-empty pending set.

 (letrec ([label cfg term] …) body cfg term)